-Assistance with these matters is available in the Compliance Office and Student Affairs office.
-Your International Advisor is not a tax professional and their advice is just advice, not legal help.
+Assistance with these matters is available in the Compliance Office and the Office for Student Affairs Your International Advisor is not a tax professional and their advice is just advice, not legal help.
 Students must inform the International Advisor each time they obtain on campus employment and each time they travel outside the United States.